 While the pros and cons of switching to electric is a complicated debate for another time, there are other things that vehicle owners must consider as we move away from internal combustion engines.
 One major concern for people deciding to make the switch to an EV is its reputation for poor performance in cold weather.

 To understand why electric cars are bad winter vehicles for some people, let’s do a quick recap of how they work.

 Electric vehicles are battery-powered automobiles that rely on one or more electric motors instead of an internal combustion engine.
 Popularly known as EVs, they are considered “green” vehicles because they do not rely on refined fuels and do not emit harmful exhaust gases.

 Most electric vehicles have lithium-ion batteries that rely on chemical reactions to produce an electric current.
 They are most efficient at warmer temperatures of around 70 degrees F. Extreme heat can shorten the lifespan of batteries while cold weather can cause internal components of lithium-ion batteries to become more resistant to the flow of energy.

 Reduced Electric Car Range in Cold Weather

-In tests conducted by the American Automobile Association (AAA), it was discovered that electric vehicles lost over 40 percent of their range in cold climates.
+In tests conducted by the American Automobile Association (AAA), it was discovered that electric vehicles lost an average of over 40 percent of their range in cold climates.
 The loss in range was also observed to be significantly larger compared to the loss when a vehicle cools the cabin during warmer temperatures.